 Tara Mohr in her book Playing Big talks about the ‘good girl conditioning’ that is prevalent in our culture and the way girls are brought up: Be nice, be considerate, likable, and never rock the boat.
 Be modest and solicitous at all costs.
 Under such conditioning, the withdrawal of others’ praise becomes a threatening idea.

-In dating situations, they may have been criticized, either subtly or overtly, to not behave in “the way women are supposed to be”.
+In dating situations, they may have been criticized, either subtly or overtly, for not behaving in “the way women are supposed to be”.
 They may subconsciously hold themselves back because they are worried that they will appear undesirable to the opposite sex if they are too competent or successful.

 Related: 4 Things Women Don’t Owe You